 Key Takeaway: Moving forward, an optimized division of labor means orchestrating workers and their tasks in factories and other industrial environments.
 Recognizing the advantages of both humans and machines and adjusting accordingly is essential to meet future demands of customers.

 Synopsis: There is massive economic and business incentive for re-skilling and up-skilling the workforce, yet traditional training styles are costly and out-of-context.
-Developing skills for the ‘human’ element (empathy, listening, judgement, etc.) is increasingly important as automation takes over monotonous tasks.
+Developing skills for the ‘human’ element (empathy, listening, judgment, etc.) is increasingly important as automation takes over monotonous tasks.
 Upskilling using technologies including AR/VR is alleviating this training challenge.

 Key Takeaway: AR is also being used as a knowledge transfer solution to ‘leverage the wisdom of age’ to harness organization’s experienced personnel’s deep tacit knowledge and lessen the forthcoming skills gap.